junxit/us-congress-bills-115/metadata.md

 - 2018-01-16 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H394)
 - 2018-01-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H394)
 - 2018-01-17 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.
+- 2018-02-14 — Committee on Energy and Natural Resources Subcommittee on National Parks.
+Hearings held.
+With printed Hearing: S.Hrg.
+115-504.
+- 2018-05-17 — Committee on Energy and Natural Resources.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2018-07-30 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski with an amendment in the nature of a substitute and an amendment to the title.
+Without written report.
+- 2018-07-30 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski with an amendment in the nature of a substitute and an amendment to the title.
+Without written report.
+- 2018-07-30 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 542.